lostisland/faraday/docs/middleware/request/multipart.md

 The `Multipart` middleware converts a `Faraday::Request#body` Hash of key/value pairs into a multipart form request, but only under these conditions:

-* The Content-Type is "multipart/form-data"
+* The request's Content-Type is "multipart/form-data"
 * Content-Type is unspecified, AND one of the values in the Body responds to `#content_type`.

 Faraday contains a couple helper classes for multipart values:

-* `Faraday::UploadIO` wraps file data with a Content-Type.
+* `Faraday::FilePart` wraps binary file data with a Content-Type.
 The file data can be specified with a String path to a local file, or an IO object.
-* `Faraday::ParamsPart` wraps a String value with a Content-Type, and optionally a Content-ID.
+* `Faraday::ParamPart` wraps a String value with a Content-Type, and optionally a Content-ID.

+Note: `Faraday::ParamPart` was added in Faraday v0.16.0.
+Before that, `Faraday::FilePart` was called `Faraday::UploadIO`.

 ### Example Usage